 I hope this message finds you and your family continuing to stay well during these challenging times.

-Finally, as always, if you have questions or concerns about anything that is happening at the Basilica, please contact me at the parish office or send me an email.
+If you have any questions or concerns about these changes I invite you to contact me at the parish office.
 My contact information is available on our parish website.